-Education, Basic Education, Technical and Vocational Education and Training (TVET), Secondary Education, Curriculum, Soft or Life Skills, Higher Education, Non-formal Education (OOS/ALP), Literacy, Methods & Learning, Inclusive Education, Parent & Family Engagement, Mentoring/Coaching, Teacher Development and Training, Testing & Assessment, Digital Inclusion & Connectivity, Technology and InclusionSEE LESS
+Education, Refugees, Human Centered Design, Basic Education, Technical and Vocational Education and Training (TVET), Secondary Education, Curriculum, Soft or Life Skills, Higher Education, Non-formal Education (OOS/ALP), Literacy, Methods & Learning, Inclusive Education, Parent & Family Engagement, Mentoring/Coaching, Teacher Development and Training, Testing & Assessment, Digital Inclusion & Connectivity, Technology and InclusionSEE LESS

 The "online learning revolution" has generated excitement about the potential for broad, free access to educational resources.
 One of the greatest barriers is approximately half of the world still lacks Internet access.
 Countries with the least Internet access are the same countries with the least access to quality education in general, including fewer qualified teachers per student and fewer educational materials.

-Learning Equality's projects help to bridge the digital divide by providing these low-resource communities with access to digital content normally accessed online.
-It also makes it easier for educators all over the world to utilize these materials by providing tools to support personalized learning and advanced content management, so that content can be organized, aligned to a local curriculum, and even authored and uploaded.
+Learning Equality's ecosystem of open products and tools help to bridge the digital divide by providing these low-resource communities with access to digital content normally accessed online.
+It also makes it easier for educators all over the world to utilize these materials by providing tools to support personalized learning and advanced content management, so that content can be organized, aligned to a local curriculum, and distributed even without Internet.

-This innovation intends to benefit both learners and educators alike in a wide variety of contexts such as rural schools, refugee camps, orphanages, non-formal school systems, and prison systems.
+This innovation benefits both learners and educators alike in a wide variety of contexts such as rural schools, refugee camps, orphanages, non-formal school systems, and prison systems.

-Learning Equality is committed to enabling every person in the world to realize their right to a quality education, by supporting the creation, adaptation and distribution of open educational resources, and creating supportive tools for innovative pedagogy.
+Learning Equality is committed to enabling every person in the world to realize their right to a quality education by building technology and tools with a primary emphasis on being usable and effective in some of the most resource-constrained contexts on earth, through supporting the creation, adaptation and distribution of open educational resources, and creating supportive tools for innovative pedagogy.